 Vitamin A deficiency in Asia

 Asia has one of the highest prevalence of vitamin A deficiency in the world, with the most clinical cases found there.
-Vitamin A deficiency is still considered a public-health problem in many countries of Asia and 33.5% of pre-school children have vitamin A deficiency.
+Vitamin A deficiency is still considered a public-health problem in many countries of Asia including the Philippines, Bangladesh and Indonesia.

 - promotion of optimal breastfeeding practices;